Lorbs32/Budget-Application/README.md

 Before the project is open following this repos standard from your local cps298 folder

-Git branch
+-Git branch
-  Confirm you are in the main branch
+ - Confirm you are in the main branch

-Git pull main
+-Git pull main

-Git branch
+-Git branch
-  Confirm you have a named branch.
+ - Confirm you have a named branch.
 If not Git branch <<enter firstname>>

-Git checkout branchname
+-Git checkout branchname

-Git merge main
+-Git merge main
-  While on your named feature branch
+ - While on your named feature branch

 RUN AND VIEW THE APP